erf04/adobe-downloader/README.md

 ## What It Does

-Downloads Adobe Connect meeting recordings and converts them into a single MP4 video file.
+Downloads Adobe Connect meeting screen recordings and converts them into a single MP4 video file.

 ## The Problem It Solves